router5/router5.github.io/_docs/with-react.md

 `SegmentMixin(routeName[, listener])` does the following:

 - Register component with the router (navigation can be prevented if a `canDeactivate` function returns false)
-- If a listener is supplied, it will added as a _node listener_ to the router.
+- If a listener is supplied, it will be added as a _node listener_ to the router.
 See [guide on listeners](/docs/listeners.html) for more information.

 ```javascript
 var Main = React.createClass({